sams4566/football-news/README.md

   - Navigate to the main page of this repository.
   - Click on the ‘Code’ dropdown menu to the left of the green ‘Gitpod’ button.
   - Copy the HTTPS url and then open your own workspace.
-  - Go to the terminal of your new workspace and type git clone then paste your copied url.
+  - Go to the terminal of your new workspace and type `git clone` + 'copied url'.
   - You will then need to create a env.py file and add a SECRET_KEY and your CLOUDINARY_URL in the below format.

     `import os`

     `os.environ["CLOUDINARY_URL"] = "Enter CLOUDINARY_URL”`

     `os.environ["SECRET_KEY"] = "Enter SECRET_KEY"`

   - You will also have to add the env.py file to a .gitignore file that will stop the information from being committed.
-  - To install all of the required modules use pip3 install -r requirements.txt in the terminal.
+  - To install all of the required modules use `pip3 install -r requirements.txt` in the terminal.
-  - Finally, you will have to add DEVELOPMENT = True to your workspace variables.
-Alternatively you can remove ‘development’ from settings.py and set DEBUG = True making sure the database is set to sqlite3.
+  - Finally, you will have to add `DEVELOPMENT = True` to your workspace variables.
+Alternatively you can remove `development` from settings.py and set `DEBUG = True` making sure the database is set to sqlite3.
-  - Type python3 manage.py runserver to run the site.
+  - Type `python3 manage.py runserver` to run the site.

 ### Deployment to Heroku

-  - Create a Heroku app by firstly logging in through the terminal by using - heroku login -i
+  - Create a Heroku app by firstly logging in through the terminal by using - `heroku login -i`
-  - Create an app by using the command heroku apps:create <appname> --region eu in the terminal
+  - Create an app by using the command `heroku apps:create <appname> --region eu` in the terminal
-  - Login to Heroku’s official site and go to the Resources section of your app and add Heroku Postgres to the Add-ons section.
+  - Login to Heroku’s official site and go to the Resources section of your app and add 'Heroku Postgres' to the Add-ons section.
   - Go to the Settings folder in Heroku’s website and add in the CLOUDINARY_URL, SECRET_KEY and HEROKU_HOSTNAME to the config vars.
   - Add the DATABASE_URL and HEROKU_HOSTNAME config vars to your settings.py file (Check the setting.py file in this repository to find where they go).
   - Add the DATABASE_URL config var to your env.py file in the below format:

     `import os`

     `os.environ["DATABASE_URL"] = "Enter DATABASE_URL”`

-  - Create a Procfile in the root directory and add web: gunicorn <appname>.wsgi:application to it.
+  - Create a Procfile in the root directory and add `web: gunicorn <appname>.wsgi:application` to it.
-  - Add a requirements.txt file by typing pip3 freeze --local > requirements.txt in the terminal.
+  - Add a requirements.txt file by typing `pip3 freeze --local > requirements.txt` in the terminal.
   - Go to your Heroku app on Heroku’s website and navigate to the ‘Deploy’ section.
 Click on ‘Github’ in the Deployment Section and add your github username and your repository name.
   - Click ‘Deploy Branch’ at the bottom of the deployment section.
 This will connect Heroku to your workspace.
-  - Migrate the changes to the new Postgres database by typing python3 manage.py migrate in the terminal in your workspace and then commit all your changes.
+  - Migrate the changes to the new Postgres database by typing `python3 manage.py migrate` in the terminal in your workspace and then commit all your changes.
   - Lastly, click ‘Deploy Branch’ at the bottom of the deployment section again on the Heroku website.
 You will now be able to visit your site.